wso2/docs-security/en/docs/index.md

         <p>
         Security is our top priority and we proactively look for ways to improve the security of our products, services, and infrastructure.
-Our security program is transparent so you can be confident when using our products and services, and infrastructure for mission-critical projects.
+Our security program is transparent so you can be confident when using our products and services and infrastructure for mission-critical projects.
         </p>
         <p style="margin-bottom:5%">
         We welcome all contributions from our user community, developers, and security researchers to reinforce our